dimmyboro9/Algorithms/README.md

 If the arguments of the function calls are invalid (i.e., rank outside the range or an unknown product in the `rank` method), throw an `std::out_of_range exception`.

 To implement all these functions, I will implement and use the data structure **AVL tree**.

+## Dynamic programming
+We have a city map where all streets together form a tree structure (in terms of data structure), which is not very practical, but it doesn't bother anyone.
+Houses (graph vertices) are located at the nodes of the streets, while the streets themselves are the edges of the graph.
+There is a Christmas tree on some of the vertices of graph under which gifts are placed.
+To prevent the Grinch from stealing gifts from children, special agents are placed on the nodes (houses) to ensure the Grinch cannot ruin Christmas.

+My task is to find the deployment of secret service agents in the streets of the city so that the maximum number of gifts is protected.
+However, I should be careful not to have large groups of agents close to each other in the streets (because it's a secret service).
+Agents are considered to be in the same group if there is no ungifted tree between them.

+So assignment is to implement the function `uint64_t solve(const TreeProblem&)`, which calculates how many gifts can be saved with the best possible arrangement of guards.
+The problem instance is described by the structure `TreeProblem`, which contains the following items:

+* `max_group_size`: The maximum size of a group of guards.
+This value is maximally equal to **2**.
+* `gifts`: A vector specifying the number of gifts under each tree.
+The length of this vector also represents the total number of trees.
+* `connections`: A vector of pairs indicating which trees are at opposite ends of the same street, so if both are guarded, their guards belong to the same group.

+A naive exponential implementation isn't sufficient.
+The implementation must be efficient as inputs are large, and the stack size is limited to 1 MiB.
+It is necessary to correctly solve instances with `max_group_size = 2`.

+To solve this problem, I will use the **dynamic programming** approach.